 Scientific Council for Social Sciences and Humanities 1 Jan 2022–31 Dec 2024

 - Professor Petri Karonen, University of Jyväskylä

-- University Lecturer Kia Lindroos, University of Jyväskylä
+- University Lecturer Aini Linjakumpu, University of Lappland

-Both the Academy of Finland and the Research Council for Culture and Society actively develop their activities.
+Both the Research Council of Finland and the Scientific Council for Social Sciences and Humanities actively develop their activities.
 Feedback from review panels is an important part of this development work, and feedback is collected and analysed annually.
 The panels also provide valuable feedback to applicants on how applications could be improved from the reviewer’s viewpoint.